Practice Essentials

 Currently, autoimmunity is considered the major factor in the pathophysiology of type 1 DM.
 In a genetically susceptible individual, viral infection may stimulate the production of antibodies against a viral protein that trigger an autoimmune response against antigenically similar beta cell molecules.

-Approximately 85% of type 1 DM patients have circulating islet cell antibodies, and the majority also have detectable anti-insulin antibodies before receiving insulin therapy.
+Approximately 85% of patients with type 1 DM have circulating islet cell antibodies, and the majority also have detectable anti-insulin antibodies before receiving insulin therapy.
 The most commonly found islet cell antibodies are those directed against glutamic acid decarboxylase (GAD), an enzyme found within pancreatic beta cells.

 The prevalence of type 1 DM is increased in patients with other autoimmune diseases, such as Graves disease, Hashimoto thyroiditis, and Addison disease.
 Pilia et al found a higher prevalence of islet cell antibodies (IA2) and anti-GAD antibodies in patients with autoimmune thyroiditis.
 [10]